 Sasuke's arc ended with Orochimaru killed in a definitive way by Itachi.
 Orochimaru returned from that.
 Granted, he needed help this time, but he still returned.

-Uh, hello?
-Usopp much?
-Not only is he the weakest member of the Strawhats (According to Word Of God, he will ALWAYS be the weakest, no matter WHAT), he is completely NORMAL.
+Usopp; not only is he the weakest member of the Straw Hats (And according to Word of God, will always be the weakest, no matter what), he is completely normal.
 No Devil Fruit.
 No Haki.
 No Charles Atlas Super Power.
 Completely.
 Effing.
 Normal.
-He survived a 4-TON BAT TO THE FACE, multiple explosions, having almost every bone in his body shattered, and got up to continue the fight, winning through cleverness and sheer determination.
+He survived a 4-ton bat to the face, multiple explosions, having almost every bone in his body shattered, and got up to continue the fight, winning through cleverness and sheer determination.
 This after traveling through the desert for several days (admittedly, so had the others).

 No one who's travelled the Grand Line for this long can be considered normal, though.
 Usopp and Nami are at least Badass Normal from sheer experience alone.